tulz-app/frontroute/website/src/main/resources/doc/getting-started/first-routes.md

 There, it was a `Directive[Unit]`, while in this case, `path(segment)` is a `Directive[String]`.

-This is because the output the `path` directive is defined by the "path matcher" that we use:
+This is because the output of the `path` directive is defined by the "path matcher" that we use:

 * a string `"blog"` is implicitly converted into a `PathMatcher[Unit]`, which checks if the current `path` contains a single segment equal to `"blog"`, and does not extract anything; this can be done explicitly: